European-XFEL/environments/docs/maintenance/instances.md

     puts stderr    "Due to how conda-init works, conda cannot be deactivated through the module system."
 }
 ```

+The `xsoft` account is a special case in the activation script, as it is the account performing changes to the environments, so it should not have the `CONDA_PKGS_DIRS` and `CONDA_ENVS_DIRS` environment variables set to its home directory.

 Now running `module load mambaforge/22.11` will activate the installation.